A New Approach for Designing Well-Balanced Schemes for the Shallow Water Equations: A Combination of Conservative and Primitive Formulations: Abstract

 \section{Abstract}

 In this paper, we introduce a novel approach for constructing robust, fully well-balanced numerical methods for the one-dimensional Saint-Venant system, both with and without the Manning friction term.
 Inspired by the method presented in [R. Abgrall, Commun.
 Appl.
 Math.
 Comput.
-5(2023), pp. 370-402], we first combine the conservative and primitive formulations of the studied hyperbolic system in a natural way.
+5 (2023), pp. 370-402], we first combine the conservative and primitive formulations of the studied hyperbolic system in a natural way.
 The solution is globally continuous and described by a combination of point and average values.
-The point and average values will then be evolved by two different forms of PDEs.
-We show how to deal with both the conservative and primitive forms of PDEs in a well-balanced manner.
+The point and average values will then be evolved by two different forms of the studied Saint-Venant system and we will show how to deal with the yield conservative and primitive forms in a well-balanced manner.
 The developed schemes are capable of exactly preserving both the still-water and moving-water equilibria.
 We demonstrate the behavior of the proposed new scheme on several challenging examples.